ngs1810/CP-ddMZ/README.md

 - 1.3 Inheritance pattern: to identify de novo, compound heterozygous, homozygous and X-linked variants (*TwinKeyMatching.sh*)

 ## 2.0 Structural Variant Findings
 The pipeline to identify structural variants was executed similarly for all three variants that are obtained using three different variant callers (CNVnator, Delly and RetroSeq).
-The orders are as follows:-
+The orders are as follows: Variant Calling --> PostVariant Calling --> Visualisation.

 ## 2.1 Variant Calling
 CNVnator and RetroSeq only requires a single script, whereas DELLY variant callers requires multiple scripts as along the variant calling process, these variants will be assessed and filtered thoroughly.